xuj18/Genotype_Imputation_Pakistan/README.md

 4. compare_Rsq_across_imputation_panels.sh

-This file contains the R script to compare Rsq across different imputation panels at each MAF bin using Kruskal-Wallis rank sum test for overall significance and Wilcoxon rank-sum test for pairwise comparison.
+This file contains the R script to compare R2 across different imputation panels at each MAF bin using Kruskal-Wallis rank sum test for overall significance test and Wilcoxon rank-sum test for pairwise comparison.

 5. find_SNV_indel.sh